The 10 Worst Neighborhoods In San Diego For 2022

 It seems as if there's a neighborhood for everyone in San Diego.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in San Diego.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in California thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in San Diego.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which San Diego neighborhoods are the worst, and which are the best?
+So the question arises, which San Diego neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which San Diego hoods need a little tender loving care - the sore thumbs of the San Diego area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Del Mar Heights ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which San Diego hoods need a little tender loving care – the sore thumbs of the San Diego area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Wooded Area ranks way above the rest.

-We examined 84 of San Diego's neighborhoods to find out the worst places to live.
-These places don't quite measure up to San Diego's reputation.
+We examined 83 of San Diego’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to San Diego’s reputation.

 Read on to see how we determined the places around San Diego that need a pick-me-up.
 And remember, don't blame the messenger.